stevemadere/continuing-education/README.md

     -e SHOULD_SYNC_CHECKPOINTS=YES
     ```
     3. select **Run interactive shell server, SSH** and **Use direct SSH connection**
-    4. Empty the "On-start Script" field as there is already an onstart.sh script in the docker image
+    4. Empty the "On-start Script" field as there is already an _onstart.sh_ script in the docker image
     5. Fill in a template name and description
     6. press [SELECT AND SAVE]
-4. Find a host with a RTX-4090 and high bandwidth (>500Mbps is best).
+4. Go to the Search tab and find a host with a RTX-4090 and high bandwidth (>500Mbps is best).
 (Watch out for excessive bandwidth rates.
 Some unscrupulous hosts try to pull a fast one with bandwidth rates exceeding $20/TB whereas most charge less than $3/TB)
 5. RENT
-6. Check to see that everything is working by switching to the Instances tab and pressing the [ >_ CONNECT ] button which will simply give you an ssh command to copy and paste to your local shell
+6. Check to see that everything is working by switching to the Instances tab and pressing the [ >_ CONNECT ] button which will simply give you an ssh command to copy and paste to your local shell.

+- It may take a while for the base model to finish downloading to your instance.
+If you suspect that the base model download failed, you can examine the system logs from the instance card.
+- Once the base model finishes downloading, a pair of log files should be created by the training process in /root/continuing_trainer.info.log and continuing_trainer.debug.log.
+You can examine either of those to see what kind of progress the trainer is making.

 ### Creating a DATASET_SERIES